Journey of a Beginner: A Photographer’s Story Thus Far…

 - “Can I take ONE photograph that can be memorable?”,

-- “What if investing in a camera is waste of money?”
+- investing in a camera is waste of money?

-- “What if I learn, but am not able to commit requisite time and energy?”
+- there is learning, but am unable to commit requisite time and energy?

 The list of these questions was endless, with no convincing answers.
 In such times, support from family and friends emerges as the reliable force to push you over the edge (pun intended).
 I got my push.
 I remember buying a bridge camera (Fujifilm FinePix S3300) to get started with photography.
-I have the tool, but an anxious person needs a someone or a group of people to lead into something.
+Have the tool is not enough.
+An anxious person needs someone or a group of people to lead him/her into something.
 Suggestion from a close friend came to join Delhi Photo Enthusiasts Guild or DPEG.
 It is a phenomenal group started by fellow photography enthusiasts pursuing the discipline for a very long time.
 DPEG changed everything for me.
 Their photowalks and discussion sessions helped me moved down the learning curve at a rapid pace.
 The commitment of the group administrators and fellow members was so encouraging that I believed in a few months’ time that, I too, can be a photographer.
 (If you perceive this to be an advertisement for DPEG – which it really doesn’t need, but deserves – you can!
 I will take pride in talking these guys up, anytime!)